 12.11.2.3.4 AP construction of Authentication frame

 (…existing texts…)

 Otherwise, the AP shall generate its own nonce and construct an Authentication frame for the STA.
 The AP shall copy the FILS Session element from the Authentication frame sent by the non-AP STA to this response Authentication frame.
-If PMKSA caching is not used, this frame shall contain the FILS wrapped data that encapsulates (#330)the EAP-Finish/Reauth packet received from the Authentication Server.
+If PMKSA caching is not used, this frame shall contain the (#7044)wrapped data that encapsulates (#330)the EAP-Finish/Reauth packet received from the Authentication Server.
 In addition, if PFS is used, the FFE field of the Authentication frame sent by the AP contains the AP’s ephemeral public key.
 In this frame, the AP shall set the Authentication algorithm number to 4 or 5 depending on whether PFS is used, and the Authentication sequence number to 2.
 If PMKSA caching is used, the AP indicates the selected PMKID in the PMKID List.

 (…existing texts…)